Lever action: Pointed

+Other

+Lever-action designs with strong, rotary locking bolts like the Browning BLR can safely use very high-powered cartridges that aren't usually practical to use in lever-action rifles.
+The Browning BLR is chambered for a number of cartridges usually seen in bolt-action rifles including .223 Remington, .243 Winchester, .270 Winchester, .308 Winchester, .30-06 Springfield, .270 Winchester Short Magnum, 7mm Winchester Short Magnum, .300 Winchester Short Magnum, 7mm Remington Magnum, and .300 Winchester Magnum; the BLR's detachable box magazine also allows it to use the standard pointed ammunition for these calibers.
+Tilting block designs such as the Savage Model 99 are also strong enough to handle much higher chamber pressures.

 Lever-action shotguns such as the Winchester Model 1887 are chambered in 10 or 12 gauge black powder shotgun shells, whereas the Model 1901 is chambered for 10-gauge smokeless shotshells.
 Modern reproductions are chambered for 12 gauge smokeless shells, while the Winchester Model 9410 shotgun is available in .410 bore.